Boxing fans: Should you watch KSI vs Logan Paul 2?

 Paul vs KSI 2 is a harmless bit of fun for their fans.
 Yes, it’s a money grab.
 Reality check: media networks and promoters are in business to make money and they don’t survive without it.

 Exposing several million Logan Paul and KSI fans to boxing thinking they’ll stick around is a pipe dream.
 They’ll only come back if the guys wearing gloves are online celebrities they know.
 They don’t give a damn about Devin Haney, or Billy Joe Saunders.
-If Eddie Hearn had figured out a way to get Ryan Garcia on this guard, maybe we’d have a different discussion.
+If Eddie Hearn had figured out a way to get Insta star Ryan Garcia on this card, maybe we’d have a different discussion.

 If boxing purists don’t like it, there is an easy fix.
 Don’t watch.
 It’s the main event, and you won’t have to stay up so late like you did for Canelo vs Kovalev.
 Let the kids spend their $20 and they’ll stay off your lawn tonight.